 FCC part 15, subpart B, Class A demonstrated by compliance with EN 55022:2006 (CISPR 22:1997, Class A)

 Based on this testing, reports for additional countries are available as required.

-A: The Ctek SkyRouter is a complete cellular application platform meeting the needs of industrial and commercial users on three distinct levels.
+The Ctek SkyRouter is a complete cellular application platform meeting the needs of industrial and commercial users on three distinct levels.